 Affably Evil: The robber from "Hamburger Dinner Theatre", who robs the restaurant and then sings a duet with Linda before leaving.
 Then he comes over the next day and is almost requested to do the same thing again for a second time by Linda before he runs away from the cops.

-Mickey, the bank robber from "Bob Day Afernoon", turned out to be a pretty nice guy as well.
+Mickey, the bank robber from "Bob Day Afternoon", turned out to be a pretty nice guy as well.

-Afraid of Blood: A few drops of his own blood are enough to make Bob faint.
+Afraid of Blood: A few drops of his own blood from a shallow cut are enough to make Bob faint.

 All Part of the Show: Initially averted then played straight in "Hamburger Dinner Theater".
 The over-the-top murder scene the first night caused someone to call the police, while the real robbery on the second night gave them a popularity boost.